This is my chronic back pain to total wellness journey.

 Here in Maine where I live, I have access to wonderful organic CBD oil literally everywhere.
 I usually purchase it at a shop right down the street from my house.
 Shop local if you can!

 High-quality CBD is available online, though it is prohibited for sale on Amazon.
 (Only hemp oil with no CBD is sold on Amazon.)
-A great company the makes high-quality CBD you can order from is cbdtru.com.
+A great company that makes high-quality CBD you can order from is cbdtru.com.

 CBD oil does not contain THC, the active ingredient in marijuana.
 It will not get you high.
 Hemp-derived CBD oil is legal in all 50 states so I don’t know why Amazon doesn’t sell it, but I’m sure they will eventually.
 CBD is wonderfully healing for pain and inflammation and helps with a myriad of health issues from insomnia to anxiety.

 Turmeric is a wonderful spice with powerful medicinal properties.
-It contains curcumin, which is widely-know to be anti-inflammatory.
+It contains curcumin, which is widely know to be anti-inflammatory.
 Instead of buying turmeric or curcumin in pill form, (usually, at least $14 or more,) my money-saving hack is to buy a 1 lb bag of turmeric for around half that cost.
 I simply mix a teaspoon or two with water and drink.
 It doesn’t taste that bad, in my opinion.

 What I eat to stay pain-free